yetanotherco/aligned_layer/infra/aggregation_mode/ansible/README.md

 1. **Passwords**: Config files are tracked in git with empty password fields.
 Fill in passwords locally.
 Use `git update-index --assume-unchanged config-*.ini` after filling passwords to prevent accidentally committing them.

+2. **Private Keys**: The `task_sender_private_key` field must be filled with a valid Ethereum private key.
+Never commit this value to git.
+The playbook sets appropriate permissions (0600) on the environment file.

-2. **TLS Certificates**: Keep private keys secure.
+3. **TLS Certificates**: Keep private keys secure.
 The playbooks set appropriate permissions (0600).

-3. **SSH Access**: All servers are only accessible via Tailscale VPN (100.64.0.0/10).
+4. **SSH Access**: All servers are only accessible via Tailscale VPN (100.64.0.0/10).

-4. **PostgreSQL**: Uses scram-sha-256 password authentication, not trust mode.
+5. **PostgreSQL**: Uses scram-sha-256 password authentication, not trust mode.

-5. **Firewall**: UFW is configured on all servers with deny-by-default policy.
+6. **Firewall**: UFW is configured on all servers with deny-by-default policy.

 ## Support